Hidden Publish Date Finder

 - Best-practice workflow (fast + reliable)

-There was a time when most articles on the internet clearly displayed a publication date.
+There was a time when most articles clearly displayed a publication date.
 Today, many websites either hide dates entirely or show dates that don’t reflect when the content was originally published.

 Even when Google displays a date in search results, that date is not guaranteed to be accurate.
-In fact, publishers can change the visible date of an article at any time — and Google may then display that updated date instead.
+Publishers can change visible dates at any time — and Google may then show an updated date instead.

 I personally have pages that were first published over a decade ago.
 If I change the publish date in WordPress today, Google may show the page as “new” in search results — despite its long history.